survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 T> It's possible to force line endings through _.gitattributes_ by setting `* text=auto` and `bin/* eol=lf` but EditorConfig has more options.

-## Formatting JavaScript and TypeScript with Prettier
+## Formatting Code with Prettier

-[Prettier](https://prettier.io/) is an opinionated JavaScript formatter.
+[Prettier](https://prettier.io/) is an opinionated code formatter that supports JavaScript, TypeScript, CSS, GraphQL, JSON and Markdown.
 It has few settings and most of the code style rules are built in.
 Prettier removes any existing formatting from your code and prints its own version which makes code absolutely consistent.

 Prettier is smarter than other tools.
 For example, you can restrict line length while tools like ESLint can only yell at you if a line is too long and you would have to reformat the code yourself.
 If any line exceeds the limit, Prettier reformats the whole code block: